LinkedInLearning/integrating-generative-ai-into-javascript-web-projects-3813070/README.md

 # Integrating Generative AI into JavaScript Web Projects
 This is the repository for the LinkedIn Learning course Integrating Generative AI into JavaScript Web Projects.
 The full course is available from [LinkedIn Learning][lil-course-url].

+![lil-thumbnail-url]

+<p>The emergence of AI has been the center of attraction on the web since the release of the first GPT language models by OpenAI in November 2022.
+As a result, there’s been a growing interest within the tech community to explore the potential of generative AI technologies in web development.</p><p>In this course, join instructor Sandy Ludosky as she provides an introduction to generative AI and its many possible applications using the JavaScript language and its frameworks.
+Explore the core concepts of generative AI with practical, hands-on examples.
+Sandy shows you how to build an AI-powered chatbot with Node.js and then extend the chatbot’s capabilities by allowing it to call external APIs with function calling.
+By the end of this course, you’ll also be ready to build an AI-powered virtual assistant with the OpenAI Assistants API.</p>

 _See the readme file in the main branch for updated instructions and information._
 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.